claudiamohh/claudiamohh.github.io/_posts/2022-06-28-Image-Classification-with-Pytorch.md

 ---

-Overall, these are my learning points from this project:
+Overall, below are my learning points from this project:
-  - Using MNIST (handwritten digits) and CIFAR10 (coloured images) datasets
+  - Learned to use MNIST (handwritten digits) and CIFAR10 (coloured images) datasets
-  - Increasing the weights of CNN models (small, middle, large) by increasing the number of convolutional layers
+  - Learned to finetune the weights of CNN models (small, middle, large) by increasing the number of convolutional layers
-  - Training with different optimizers (Adam, SGD) and learning rate to find the best fit model
+  - Learned to train with different optimizers (Adam, SGD) and learning rate to find the best fit model
-  - Difference between Pytorch and Pytorch Lightning
+  - Learned the differences between Pytorch and Pytorch Lightning
-  - Added argsparse to suit user's preference
+  - Learned to add argsparse to suit user's preference